drgullin/icheck/README.md

     }
   },

-  // comma separated attributes to inherit from the input to the wrapper div (note: input's id is prefixed with 'icheck-' (or a window.className.base))
+  // comma separated attributes to inherit from the input to the wrapper div (note: input's id is prefixed with 'icheck-' (or a window.classes.base))
   inherit: '',

   // increase clickable area by given %